Roblox/creator-docs/content/en-us/luau/type-checking.md

 local Fibbonacci: List<number> = {1, 1, 2, 3, 5, 8, 13}
 ```

-Generics can also have multiple substitutions inside the brackets
+Generics can also have multiple substitutions inside the brackets.

 ```lua
 type Map<K, V> = {[K]: V}
 ```

-Using the state object above, it can be reworked to use a generic type as such
+Using the state object above, it can be reworked to use a generic type.

 ```lua
 type State<T> = {